DeepTempo/docs/docs/snowflake.md

 - Reference data can be managed through the web-based management interface

-To dive deeper look at
+To dive deeper click Next.